 Does renters insurance cover car theft?

-Does renters insurance cover bicycle theft?
+Does renters insurance cover bike theft?

 Does renters insurance cover stolen cash?